 The eye icon at the top left will change the view.
 Tap to cycle through the available views.
 For additional information, see the section Using the View Options.

-The 10.4 update includes extensive cockpit manipulators in the Cessna 172, Cirrus Jet SF50 and Boeing 737–800, but all aircraft include a few manipulator controls (with more to come in future updates).
+Some popular aircraft have extensive, full cockpit manipulators, such as the Cessna 172, Cirrus Jet SF50, Boeing 737–800, and MD–80, but all aircraft include a few manipulator controls (with more to come in future updates).
 Press and hold on the screen to access the “manipulator map” that will show the hit box for every manipulator in your current aircraft.
+(Note: The manipulator hotspot map can be turned off and on using the checkbox under the “Cockpit Preferences” section of the main settings screen.)

 The different colors of manipulators respond to different types of gestures: